WisdomTree Minds on the Markets

 Minds on the Markets

 To obtain a prospectus containing this and other important information, please call 866.909.9473, or visit WisdomTree.com/investments to view or download a prospectus online.
 Read the prospectus carefully before you invest.
 Past performance does not guarantee future results.
 Important Risk Information: There are risks associated with investing, including possible loss of principal.
 Foreign investing involves currency, political and economic risk.
 Funds focusing on a single country and/or sector and/or funds that emphasize investments in smaller companies may experience greater price volatility.
 Investments in emerging markets, real estate, currency, fixed income and alternative investments include additional risks.
 Please see prospectus for discussion of risks.
 This material contains the opinions of the authors, which are subject to change, and should not be considered or interpreted as a recommendation to participate in any particular trading strategy or deemed to be an offer or sale of any investment product, and it should not be relied on as such.
 There is no guarantee that any strategies discussed will work under all market conditions.
 This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
 This material should not be relied upon as research or investment advice regarding any security in particular.
 The user of this information assumes the entire risk of any use made of the information provided herein.
 Kevin Flanagan and Jeff Weniger are Registered Representatives of Foreside Fund Services, LLC.
-WisdomTree Funds are distributed by Foreside Fund Services, LLC, in the U.S.
+WisdomTree Funds are distributed by Foreside Fund Services, LLC.